Skip to content

 1. Financial Penalties:

 Employers may be liable for unpaid payroll taxes, including Social Security and Medicare taxes, as well as federal unemployment tax.
-Their may be similar state tax obligation that also arise from misclassification.
+There may be similar state tax obligations that also arise from misclassification.

 2. Legal Actions: